RIT-EVT/rampup/targets/phase5/Instructions.md

 - Your UART terminal should display a voltage that makes sense depending on where the potentiometer is turned.
 - 0.0V when turned fully counter-clockwise.
 - 3.3V when turned fully clockwise.
+- Verify it with a senior member of the team and then you can move on.